levitsky/pyteomics/tutorial/source/mass.rst

 The zero key stands for the unspecified isotopic state.
 The data about isotopes are stored as tuples *(accurate mass, relative abundance)*.

-At the moment, :py:data:`nist_mass` has the data only for the atoms of organic chemistry, the proton and electron:
+At the moment, :py:data:`pyteomics.mass.nist_mass` has the data only for the atoms of organic chemistry, the proton and electron:

 .. code-block:: python